 What does the future look like?

 The UK is one of a growing list of countries that are looking at ways to properly regulate bitcoin and other cryptocurrencies.
 As regulations change and adapt and more people begin to adopt bitcoin, we will likely start to see bitcoin casinos start to pop up.
-For example, online payments powerhouse PayPal has stated that in 2021 they will give customers the ability to buy, sell and hold bitcoin and other cryptocurrencies.
-This would allow people to use their crypto at any of the millions of merchants PayPal works with.
-Advances such as this could promote big changes within crypto gambling.
+For example, when online payments powerhouse PayPal stated that in 2021 they would give customers the ability to buy, sell and hold bitcoin and other cryptocurrencies, the market was quick to respond with peaqued interest.
+This allowed people to use their crypto at any of the millions of merchants PayPal works with.
+Advances such as this promote big changes within crypto gambling.

 Unfortunately, it is highly unlikely players will ever be able to play at a UK-licensed bitcoin casino and be anonymous due to the UKGC's strict guidelines.
 However, players in the UK may very soon have the choice to experience the benefits of bitcoin betting!